AyLoLo/Phase3-Project/readme2.md

 **Getting Started**
 * Clone this repository to your local machine
-* Install the required dependencies
+* Install the required dependencies pipenv install & shell
 * Set up the database by executing the "seed.py" script
 * Run the application by executing the "main.py" script
 * Follow the prompts in the command-line interface to interact with the application.
 Note that "User" represents the owner of the establishment, speaking to the bartender.